 At the beginning of her kindergarten year, my daughter was given two homework books to take home.
 The teacher would assign homework from the books every week.
 They were supposed to be used for the entire school year.
 But my kindergartener liked doing homework so much that she finished them all in one month!
 No yelling, screaming, threatening or crying required.

 Getting your kid to do homework is only the first step in building a good learning habit.
 Finishing homework or getting good grades is not the purpose of going to school.
-Instead, instill the love of learning in your child early on and your child will benefit for life.
+Instill the love of learning in your child early on and your child will benefit for life.